goodcodebadcode/blog/content/posts/structuring-your-python-project.md

 ## Modules

-A module is a file containing Python definitions and statements.
-The file name is the module name with the suffix .py appended.
-Within a module, the module’s name (as a string) is available as the value of the global variable **name**.

-Modules in Python are simply files, if you have two files I the same folder we can load a class from one module for use in the other module.
+A module in Python is simply a file with a `.py` file extension.
+If you have two files in the same folder you can load the definitions and statements from one module for use in the other module.

+A module’s name is available as the value of the global variable `__name__`.

+Modules in Python are simply files,

 1. Create 2 files.
 The main demo file (main.py) and then a second file (funcs.py) which the main file will then call.
 2. In funcs.py create two functions which print a basic console message.